 The harbor is close to the center of town.
 If more than one cruise ship is visiting , one will be anchored and use their tenders.
 There is a shuttle bus to take you from the bottom of the gangway to the entrance of the port about a half mile away toward town.

-There is a massive expansion project underway in Torshavn, with 900 meters of additional berth space to be added by late 2019.
+900 meters of additional berth space was added in 2019.

 Printable map to take along.